pietsch/OpenCOMAL/README.md

 the year 2012 starts with the return of COMAL, the much improved, PASCAL-flavoured dialect of the (in)famous BASIC programming language.

+### Does Jos Visser, the original author, endorse this fork?

+I don't know.
+He did not answer my e-mail.
+Legally there should not be any problem because OpenComal is licensed under the GPL.

 ### I do not see a new line number after entering `auto`.
 Is this wrong?

 Never mind, just type anything, and it will appear.
 Or hit the